 Water repellent finishes perform like their name, they simply repel water.
 Usually made with oil or wax, they keep the water beading up on the surface, rather than soaking in.

 Resins (aka alkyd) are water repellents that last longer.
 They are absorbed into the wood and repel the water from the inside, without creating a hard finish.
 If a heavy coat of resin finish is applied, it may give your deck a slight sheen which many people find attractive.

 Preservatives contain fungicide, mildewcide, and insecticide in varying amounts.
-All-purpose finishes usually contain a limited amount of preservative simply to contain minor problems.
+All-purpose finishes usually contain a limited amount of preservatives simply to contain minor problems.